eryulee/TeaPouch/README.md

 At TeaPouch, we provide the best quality  loose leaf organic teas to create our distinctive collection.
 Our passion is to elevate the health and happiness of our customers, one cup at a time.

 - [MVP](#mvp)
-  -Have a RESTful JSON API
+  *Have a RESTful JSON API
-  -Ruby On Rails Server
+  *Ruby On Rails Server
-  -Build a database with at least 3 tables
+  *Build a database with at least 3 tables
-  -Utilize Rails to define models for interacting with the database.
+  *Utilize Rails to define models for interacting with the database.
-  -Implement working generic controller actions for Full CRUD for back-end(index, show, create, update, delete) between your non-User tables
+  *Implement working generic controller actions for Full CRUD for back-end(index, show, create, update, delete) between your non-User tables
-  -Build a React App for front-end
+  *Build a React App for front-end
-  -Have at least 8 separate, rendered components in an organized and understandable React file structure.
+  *Have at least 8 separate, rendered components in an organized and understandable React file structure.
-  -Use only React for DOM Manipulation.
+  *Use only React for DOM Manipulation.
-  -Consume data from my Ruby on Rails API, and render that data in components.
+  *Consume data from my Ruby on Rails API, and render that data in components.
-  -Utilize React Router, for client-side routing.
+  *Utilize React Router, for client-side routing.
-  -Demonstrate full CRUD actions for front-end
+  *Demonstrate full CRUD actions for front-end
-  -Be styled with CSS using Flexbox or Grid.
+  *Be styled with CSS using Flexbox or Grid.
-  -Implement 2 media queries for responsive design on 3 screen sizes (including desktop).
+  *Implement 2 media queries for responsive design on 3 screen sizes (including desktop).
-  -Deploy the fully functional front-end via Surge or Netlify.
+  *Deploy the fully functional front-end via Surge or Netlify.
-  -Deploy the back-end via Heroku.
+  *Deploy the back-end via Heroku.

   - [Goals](#goals)